 LLM red-teaming.
 Agentic blast-radius.
-Regulator-ready.
+Governance evidence.

 OWASP LLM Top 10MITRE ATLASNIST AI RMFEU AI ActISO/IEC 42001